ChristianChiarulli/Altech-Freedom-Checklist/README.md

 - Signal (Needs a phone number, not ideal)
 - Matrix (Chad chat app, no need for number or email)
 - Session (Also Chad but a bit newer)
+- Brier (All on device, can be used with no net access)

 ## Music

-Will probably need to set up a server of some sort
+Plex (This is the worst you should even consider) Jellyfin (Really for video, but can do music too)

 ## VPS (Alternative to AWS, Google Cloud, Azure)

-I hear Vultr is good
+- Vultr
+- Linode

 ## Password Manager

 - MyKi (Interesting because no cloud, not sure if free tho)
 - Bitwarden (Best with your own server)
+- Keepassxc (This is the best, save password file to a thumbdrive)

 ## Phone (Alternative to iPhone, and other Android Phones)

-- Graphene OS (This is the worst phone OS you should consider, can only load on Pixel(yuck))
+- Graphene OS (This is the worst phone OS you should consider, can only load on Pixel)
 - Pinephone (Not powerful enough yet)
 - Librem5 (Not powerful enough yet, and is a absolute unit)